Erste Asset Management Investment Blog

 The Volkswagen CEO sees a need for Europe to catch up in the field of electromobility – compared to US companies such as Tesla, but also to Chinese car manufacturers.
 Andreas Matthä, head of Austrian railway operator ÖBB, on the other hand, sees the increased switch to rail as the logical way to achieve the climate goals.
 “A switch from road to rail has an immediate effect on the climate,” Matthä explained, calling for true-cost pricing in the transport sector.
 Like all other European railways, he supports the EU Commission’s proposal of an emissions trading system (ETS) for transport, said Matthä, proposing that the revenues from this ETS system be at least partially earmarked for expansion and digitalisation of the railway system.

-In any case, the digitalisation of workplacees around the world, which has accelerated rapidly during the lockdowns, is likely to continue.
+In any case, the digitalisation of workplaces around the world, which has accelerated rapidly during the lockdowns, is likely to continue.
 Teleworking will remain, even if not as ubiquitous as during the height of the pandemic, OECD head Cormann is convinced: “The pendulum will swing back, but not as far as before.”
 OeNB director Holzmann still sees major challenges ahead for the labour market.
 “It is important to restore the lost jobs on the labour market and, above all, to reintegrate the long-term unemployed,” said Holzmann.

 Legal note: